 Master of Health Sciences (MHS)

-The Johns Hopkins Department of Biostatistics MHS program is intended for outstanding individuals with prior professional experience or a professional degree (ie, PhD or MD) seeking a one-year intensive course of study in biostatistical theory and methods.
+The Johns Hopkins Department of Biostatistics MHS program is intended for outstanding individuals with a professional degree (ie, PhD or MD) seeking a one-year intensive course of study in biostatistical theory and methods.
 It is also open to students concurrently enrolled in a doctoral program at the Bloomberg School of Public Health.
 MHS graduates:

 - Design research studies of human health and disease.